Hexane: Reactivity

-Like most alkanes, hexane characteristically exhibits low reactivity and are suitable solvents for reactive compounds.
+Like most alkanes, hexanes characteristically exhibit low reactivity and are suitable solvents for reactive compounds.
 Commercial samples of n-hexane however often contains methylcyclopentane, which features tertiary C-H bonds, which are incompatible with some radical reactions.

 Safety

-Inhalation of n-hexane at 5000 ppm for 10 minutes produces marked vertigo; 2500-1000 ppm for 12 hours produces drowsiness, fatigue, loss of appetite, and paresthesia in the distal extremities; 2500–5000 ppm produces muscle weakness, cold pulsation in the extremities, blurred vision, headache and anorexia.
+Inhalation of n-hexane at 5000 ppm for 10 minutes produces marked vertigo; 2500-1000 ppm for 12 hours produces drowsiness, fatigue, loss of appetite, and paresthesia in the distal extremities; 2500–5000 ppm produces muscle weakness, cold pulsation in the extremities, blurred vision, headache, and anorexia.
 Chronic occupational exposure to elevated levels of n-hexane has been demonstrated to be associated with peripheral neuropathy in auto mechanics in the US, and neurotoxicity in workers in printing presses, and shoe and furniture factories in Asia, Europe, and North America.

 The US National Institute for Occupational Safety and Health (NIOSH) has set a recommended exposure limit (REL) for hexane isomers (not n-hexane) of 100 ppm (350 mg/m3) over an 8-hour workday.
 However, for n-hexane, the current NIOSH REL is 50 ppm (180 mg/m3) over an 8-hour workday.
 This limit was proposed as a permissible exposure limit (PEL) by the Occupational Safety and Health Administration in 1989; however, this PEL was overruled in US courts in 1992.
 The current n-hexane PEL in the US is 500 ppm (1800 mg/m3).

 Hexane and other volatile hydrocarbons (petroleum ether) present an aspiration risk. n-Hexane is sometimes used as a denaturant for alcohol, and as a cleaning agent in the textile, furniture, and leather industries.
 It is slowly being replaced with other solvents.

 Like gasoline, hexane is highly volatile and is an explosion risk.
-Ignition of hexane vapors which had been illegally discharged in the sewers of Louisville (Kentucky) from a soybean processing plant owned by Ralston-Purina caused a series of explosions which destroyed over 21 km of sewer lines and streets in that city.

 Incidents

+The 1981 Louisville sewer explosions, which destroyed over 13 mi of sewer lines and streets in the Kentucky city, were caused by ignition of hexane vapors which had been illegally discharged from a soybean processing plant owned by Ralston-Purina.

+Hexane was attributed as the cause of an explosion that occurred in the National University of Río Cuarto, Argentina on 5 December 2007, due to a hexane spill near a heat-producing machine that exploded, producing a fire that killed one student and injured 24 more.

 Occupational hexane poisoning has occurred with Japanese sandal workers, Italian shoe workers, Taiwan press proofing workers, and others.
 Analysis of Taiwanese workers has shown occupational exposure to substances including n-hexane.
 In 2010–2011, Chinese workers manufacturing iPhones were reported to have suffered hexane poisoning.

-Hexane was identified as being the cause of the Louisville sewer explosions on 13 February 1981, that destroyed more than 13 miles (21 km) of sewer lines and streets in the center of Louisville in Kentucky, United States and it was attributed as the cause of an explosion that occurred in the National University of Río Cuarto, Argentina on 5 December 2007, due to a hexane spill near a heat-producing machine that exploded and produced a fire that killed one student and injured 24 more.